gharials/dev-path/docs/programming/problem-solving-tactics.md

 ### Backtracking problems

-Backtracking problems consist of a number of _steps_ with each step having a few _possibilities_.
-Backtracking requires _traversing all the possibilities_ consisting of all the steps.
-For example, printing all possible $n$-digit numbers can be viewed as a problem consisting of $n$ steps.
-For each step, there are 10 possibilities, that is the 10 decimal digits.
-Printing all possible $n$-digit numbers means trying all the possibilities for each of the $n$ steps.
+Backtracking problems consist of a number of _levels_ or _steps_ with each level having a few _choices_ or _possibilities_.
+Backtracking means _traversing all the possibilities_ consisting of all the levels.
+For example, printing all possible $n$-digit numbers can be viewed as a problem consisting of $n$ levels.
+For each level, there are 10 choices, that is the 10 decimal digits.
+Printing all possible $n$-digit numbers means trying all the choices for each of the $n$ levels.

-The number of steps and the possibilities for each step may vary problem to problem.
-For the all possible $n$-digit numbers problem, for each step, the possibilities are the same, all the 10 decimal digits.
-For the all possible subsets of a set of size $n$ problem, for each step there are two possibilities, whether the element is included in the subset or not.
-For some problems, the possibilities may not be independent like the earlier.
-For example, in finding all possible permutations, an element chosen at a step cannot be chosen in later steps; the function has to keep track of it.
+The number of levels and the choices for each level may vary problem to problem.
+For the all possible $n$-digit numbers problem, for each level, the choices are the same, all the 10 decimal digits.
+For the all possible subsets of a set of size $n$ problem, for each level there are two choices, whether the element is included in the subset or not.
+For some problems, the choices may not be independent like the earlier.
+For example, in finding all possible permutations, an element chosen at a level cannot be chosen in later levels; the function has to keep track of it.

 ### Backtracking algorithms

 Backtracking algorithms employ recursion to solve a backtracking problem.
-Each function call takes care of a step where the step is identified by a function parameter.
-After choosing a possibility for its step, the function lets exploring all the possibilities for the rest of the steps by calling the function itself with a smaller parameter.
+Each function call takes care of a level where the level is identified by a function parameter.
+After making a choice for its level, the function lets exploring all the possibilities for the rest of the levels by calling the function itself with a smaller parameter.

 ```js
 let printAllNumbers = (n, p) => {